niv-en/flood-monitoring/README.md

                                   lag_features = 3 )
 ```

-This function orchastrates and strings together  `ForecastStation` methods to evaluate a measure forecast with one function call.
+This function orchastrates and strings together  `Forecast methods to evaluate a measure forecast with one function call.
+It does the following:

 1. Retrieve and transform the data
 2. Train the model